Books & LiteratureEntertainment & CultureFacts & TriviaPeople

 Reflecting on Virginia Woolf’s remarkable literary achievements becomes even more amazing when we consider all the obstacles and illnesses she faced throughout her life.
 Virginia Woolf pioneered literary styles, defied the limitations put on women in the arts in the early 20th century, and dedicated her life to establishing the female literary perspective in a society that was dominated and controlled by men.
 All of this while fighting battles of her own.
 It is not only through the works of Virginia Woolf, but also through these battles that she fought as well, that Virginia Woolf will be forever remembered as a true literary icon.

 Interested in more lists of fun facts featuring literary superstars?
-Then click to read trivia about iconic writers like Oscar Wilde, Philip K. Dick, Jane Austen, Robert Louis Stevenson, and F. Scott Fitzgerald.
+Then click to read trivia about iconic writers like Oscar Wilde, Philip K. Dick, Jane Austen, Robert Louis Stevenson, as well as Ernest Hemingway and his good buddy F. Scott Fitzgerald.

 Portrait of Virginia Woolf by Roger Fry circa 1917